 A list of participating schools is available online here.

 No. There is no preference for early applications.
 All qualified applicants who meet the deadline will have an equal chance of selection, regardless of whether they are the first or the last to submit an application.

 No. You only need to prove your eligibility at one of the schools.
 That school will then mark your child's application as eligible.
 In the case of Orleans Parish, the Family Resource Center will mark the child's application as eligible.

-Providing transportation for all Scholarship students is not a requirement of this program.
+Providing transportation for all Louisiana Scholarship Program students is not a requirement of this program.
 Please check with the participating school of your choice to determine if transportation services are available.

-For more information about the Scholarship Program, please visit the program’s website at http://www.louisianabelieves. com/schools/louisiana-scholarship-program, email firstname.lastname@example.org, or call the Louisiana Department of Education’s Help Center at 1.877.453.2721.
-The Help Center is available Monday through Friday, 8 a.m. to 4:30 p.m.
+For more information about the Louisiana Scholarship Program, please visit the program’s website, email firstname.lastname@example.org, or call the Louisiana Department of Education’s Help Center at 1.877.453.2721.
+The Help Center is available Monday through Friday, 7:00 a.m. to 6:00 p.m.